raul23/pyebooktools/examples.rst

 Rename book files from calibre library folder
 ---------------------------------------------
-Rename book files from a calibre library folder and save their symlinks along with their copied ``metadata.opf`` files into an output folder:
+Rename book files from a calibre library folder and save their symlinks along with their copied ``metadata.opf`` files in a separate folder:

 .. code-block:: terminal